cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - {{protocol}}: Specify the protocol required to instantiate the (V)OPRF functionality via prime-order groups.
 Includes specification of the data structures and API that is used by the client and server.
-- {{dleq}}: Specify the NIZK discrete logarithm equality (DLEQ) construction used for constructing the VOPRF protocol.
 - {{ciphersuites}}: Considers explicit instantiations of the protocol in the elliptic curve setting.
 - {{sec}}: Discusses the security considerations for the OPRF and VOPRF